Saturday, February 7, 2015

 Yasmin: I was fortunate enough to run into these casting calls.
 Though I was living in Hollywood, I was not seeking out roles.
 With The Hangover, I was lucky enough for them to find me on either Facebook or MySpace, and asked me to come in to audition.
 I had nothing better to do and gave it a go.
 I walked in with no headshot, resume, or expectation.

-Monika: Do you have any new roles in the pipeline?
-The IMDb list mentions your role of Ying in Promoted (2015).
+Monika: Are there any new roles or projects you’re excited about?
+IMDb mentions your role as Ying in Promoted (2015).

 Yasmin: Well I’m trying to audition a little more whenever I have free time.
 I got the part of Ying in this fun, raunchy comedy.
 I don’t want to give away too much.
 Let's just say that she is trouble in everyone’s fight for that promotion.